Information for Current Students

 ...request a particular TA assignment?

 Solicitations for TA preferences are sent out at about the halfway point of each quarter by the faculty member managing TA assignments.
 Efforts are made to match students up with their preferred courses, but not all requests can be accommodated.
-Should a student need to work with a particular faculty member for larger research purposes, that faculty member can also submit an email request to the TA coordinator.
+Should a student need to work with a particular faculty member for larger research purposes, that faculty member can also submit an email request to the Graduate Program Coordinator.

 There will be times where the Department has more undergraduate sections than available TAs; during those times, our students may be asked to take on heavier TA loads than average.
 There may also be occasions where discussion sections are early in the morning or in the early evening.
 We are very much aware that this sometimes presents challenges for graduate students, and we will always do our best to re-distribute the work in future quarters.